dmm-5g/commag/README.md

-# commag
-Submission to IEEE Communication Magazine￼Edit ￼ Add topics
+Submission to IEEE Communication Magazine